 \section{Background \& Related Work}

-Software requirements should be amenable to being \textit{translated} into multiple forms of information such as source code, test cases, or design artifacts.
+Software requirements should be capable of being \textit{translated} into multiple forms of information, such as source code, test cases, or design artifacts.
 Thus, we refer to these requirements or any initial/raw form of information as the \textit{source} artifacts.
-Conversely, the information product of a transformation or alteration is considered a \textit{target} artifact.
+In contrast, the information product of a transformation or alteration is considered a \textit{target} artifact.
 In the software engineering context, a transformation could be any action that software engineers or practitioners apply from those requirements to source code.
-For instance, implementing a requirement can be seen as a way of \textit{translating} information from the requirements to software components.
+For example, implementing a requirement can be seen as a way to \textit{translate} information from requirements to software components.
 Our research deals with the intersection of software traceability and interpretability techniques to introduce statistical and information theory methods to explain the ineffectiveness of unsupervised traceability.